How a Marketplace Startup Rebuilt Customer Trust After a Security Incident

 TL;DR

-After a security incident exposed some user data, we lost 23% of our customers in two weeks.
+After a security incident exposed some user data, a growing online marketplace lost 23% of its customers in two weeks.
 The recovery took months of transparent communication, visible security improvements, and patient relationship rebuilding.
-A year later, we had higher customer satisfaction than before the incident.
-Here's what we learned about rebuilding trust.
+A year later, the company had higher customer satisfaction than before the incident.
+Here's what the team learned about rebuilding trust.

 The incident itself was bad.
 The aftermath was worse.
-Watching customers leave, reading angry emails, seeing the trust we'd built evaporate - that was the hardest part.
+Watching customers leave, reading angry emails, seeing the trust the team had built evaporate - that was the hardest part.

 The Initial Response

-When we discovered the incident, our first instinct was to be defensive.
+When the team discovered the incident, their first instinct was to be defensive.
 Legal said to say as little as possible.
-We resisted that instinct.
-Instead, we led with transparency:
+They resisted that instinct.
+Instead, they led with transparency:

 "We made a mistake, and your data was at risk because of it.
 Here's exactly what happened, what data was exposed, and what we're doing about it.
 We're sorry, and we understand if you need to leave."